-I realize that this might be an unpopular opinion, but I’m going to say it anyway: I hate exit row seats on airplanes.
-I totally understand why some people go really far out of their way to sit in the exit row, but it’s just not for me.
+Hot take: I hate exit row seats on airplanes.
+I totally understand why some people go really far out of their way to sit in one, but it’s just not for me.

 Why I hate exit row seats (some of these reasons are petty, I know)

-Before going any further, it’s important to note that I’m not going to turn down an exit row seat if one is offered to me.
-All I’m saying is that it’s very rare that I’ll go out of my way to secure one for myself.
+Before going any further, it’s important to note that I won’t automatically turn down an exit row seat if one is offered to me.
+All I’m saying is that it’s very rare that I’ll go out of my way to secure one for myself ahead of time.
 Here’s why:

-1. My carryon bag has to go *fully* under the seat in front of me
+1. Carryon bags must go *fully* under the seat in front of you

 Since I like to have access to all my belongings with me at my seat, I hardly ever make use of the overhead bins when flying economy class.
 Even when my backpack is fat and overstuffed with everything I cram into it for a long trip, it always goes under the seat in front of me.